-Location: Kyoto, Kyoto Prefecture, Japan
+Location: Ukyo-ku, Kyoto City, Japan

 Born in Osaka, Japan to Iwao and Kimie Teramura, Mr. Teramura studied with Osaka University in Toyonaka, a college and residential town in the northern part of Osaka prefecture.
 He earned a BA in 1971 and an MA in 1973 before joining Wakayama University later that year.
-With a faculty in education, economics, systems engineering, and tourism, the university offered many opportunities for a specialist in language to help budding professionals communicate internationally.
-Located in the city of Wakayama, the campus became Mr. Teramura’s home for much of his professional life.

 Contact Mr. Teramura